dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 Returns 0 if no key is pressed.
 Key ID otherwise.

-Usually, you check this in a loop to perform some work even when no key is pressed.
+Check this in a loop to perform work even when no key is pressed.

 ```
 VAR $this_key = 0